nibralab/joomla-colors/README.md

 # Joomla Brand Color Palette

-Joomla Brand Color palette for use with Inkscape and Gimp
+Joomla Brand Color palette for use with Inkscape, Gimp and other tools.

 ## The Colors